andremann/SKG-IF/docs/source/grants.rst

  Organisation
  ^^^^^^^^^^^
-:Description: The identifier of the :ref:`Organization` the principal investigator declares as affiliation for the :ref:`Grant <Grant>`
+:Description: The identifier of the :ref:`Organisation <Organisation>` the principal investigator has declared as affiliation for the :ref:`Grant <Grant>`.
 :Type:
 :Use: